seb1080/webOneBiteAtaTime/basics/data_structure/data_structure.md

 [Data Structure](https://www.geeksforgeeks.org/data-structures/)

-in computer science a data structuure is a data organization and storeage format that enables efficent access and modification.
+in computer science a data structure is a data organization and storage format that enables efficient access and modification.

 - Array
 - Linked List